swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

      - /data/elk/logstash.conf:/etc/logstash/logstash.conf
 ```

-11. Next you will modify a Dockerfile for logstash at: _/opt/tpot/docker/elk/logstash/Dockerfile ,_
+11. Save the file and Next you will modify a Dockerfile for logstash at: _/opt/tpot/docker/elk/logstash/Dockerfile ,_

-10. Insert the following line of code below the _bin/logstash-plugin update_
+12. Insert the following line of code below the _bin/logstash-plugin update_

     `bin/logstash-plugin install microsoft-sentinel-logstash-output-plugin && \`

-12. Save the file and then run: `systemctl start tpot`
+13. Save the file and then run: `systemctl start tpot`

-13. In the CockPit service go to Services and scroll down to tpot service and goto All Logs - ensure the tpot service launches correctly without obvious errors on LogStash docker container. below are some signs of successful launch with new modifications
+14. In the CockPit service go to Services and scroll down to tpot service and goto All Logs - ensure the tpot service launches correctly without obvious errors on LogStash docker container. below are some signs of successful launch with new modifications

 ![enter image description here](https://raw.githubusercontent.com/swiftsolves-msft/Azure-TPot/main/images/tpotload1.png)